 Uplevel your specialty offerings by designing them with a solid foundation that is based on educational theories that will support your existing yoga knowledge.
 We will work to create a synergy of skills that will include clear tangible tips and recommendations for top quality workshops and intensives.
 Students will also have an opportunity to create their own offering using their new skills and submit the results for feedback.

-Demystify the most vital and cutting-edge research supporting yoga with Ann Swanson, the author of SCIENCE OF YOGA.
+Join Ann virtually to demystify the most vital and cutting-edge research supporting yoga with Ann Swanson, the author of SCIENCE OF YOGA.
 Understand the bottom line of how yoga affects all the systems of the body, including busting some common myths!
 Ann will focus on the key anatomy you actually need to know for safe and effective teaching in a super engaging format.
 This weekend will include opportunities for teachers to deep dive into the science of yoga through experiential learning and that includes practice, lecture, and interactive workshopping of poses and movement.

 Yoga Ethics and Lifestyle, with Kiley Schottenfeld (1 weekend, 20 hours)